Fading Shades: Background

-Sandra recorded Fading Shades while pregnant with twins and was having to sit during the recording sessions.
+The majority of Fading Shades was recorded while Sandra was pregnant with twins, so she had to sit during the recording sessions.
 The album saw a new collaborator Jens Gad working alongside Michael Cretu as a writer, arranger, programmer and producer.
 Again, Andy "Angel" Hart performed all the male vocals on the album.

+The album's sound continued the trend started with Close to Seven of her work becoming more experimental in nature.
+It featured influences from experimental rock, alternative rock, europop, and downtempo music.
+The musical departure perhaps stemmed from Gad's inclusion as a collaborator.
+Sandra's vocal talent is displayed more heavily on this album, although her presence on tracks is reduced in runtime to accommodate for complications from pregnancy.

-The first single released from the album was a cover version of The Moody Blues song "Nights in White Satin", which reached number 34 in New Zealand and 86 in Germany, becoming one of Sandra's lowest-charting singles in her home country.
+The first single released from the album was a cover version of The Moody Blues song "Nights in White Satin", which reached number 34 in New Zealand and 86 in Germany, becoming one of Sandra's lowest-charting singles in her home country, despite a warm critical reception.
 It was more successful in Israel and Finland.
 The song's music video featured only close-ups of Sandra's face as she was heavily pregnant at the time.
 A still from the video served as the album cover.

 "Won't Run Away" was released as the second and final single, and was Sandra's first single since 1984's "Japan ist weit" not to receive a music video.
 The CD single included three remixes of the song.
 It was commercially unsuccessful and did not enter any charts, apart from reaching lower regions of the German airplay top 100.
+The track "Son of a Time Machine" was a radio hit in South Africa.

-The album is one of Sandra's least successful releases, reaching number 42 in Germany and number 37 in Switzerland.
+The album is one of Sandra's least commercially successful releases, reaching number 42 in Germany and number 37 in Switzerland.

+Robin Wessels and Gavin Stok both gave negative reviews of the album in July 1995, criticizing Jens Gad's production and the overuse of background vocals and electric guitars.